kylermccoy/WebCheckers/docs/DesignDoc.md

 ### Application Tier
-The Application Tier covers the manages logic and state of information of the general application as a whole.
+The Application Tier manages logic and state of information of the general application as a whole.
 It provides client-specific services to the UI Tier so that it can generate the proper views.

 This tier in our application consists of the GameCenter and PlayerLobby components.
 GameCenter keeps a state of all